 - If prompted to allow GooglePlacesDemos to access your location, choose Allow.

 - The sample you chose is now ready to run.

 Use code snippets from the developer's guide

 Each page in the developer's guide includes code snippets illustrating a particular feature of the API.
-For example, see the guides for place picker, autocomplete, get current place, photos, and other pages in this guide.
+For example, see the guides for autocomplete, get current place, photos, and other pages in this guide.